Alcohol Detox at HB Treatment Center

 About 3% to 5% of people who withdraw from heavy drinking experience delirium tremens.
 This condition can become fatal if it is left untreated, so if you or a loved one show any symptoms of the DTs, seek emergency treatment as symptoms may worsen.

-Our HB Detox staff are familiar with these alcohol detox symptoms and are trained with the proper tools and intervention strategies to comfort the person in withdrawal.
+Our HB Treatment Center staff are familiar with these alcohol detox symptoms and are trained with the proper tools and intervention strategies to comfort the person in withdrawal.

 Moderate Withdrawal Symptoms